DSS-Data198/Data198/_announcements/general.md

 week: 2
 date: 2024-09-30 #Year-Month-Date
 ---
-* The bCourses site is now live!
+* The <a href = "https://bcourses.berkeley.edu/courses/1539886" target = "_blank">bCourses</a> site is now live!
 * [Alan](https://www.linkedin.com/in/alanwang03/) and [Jocelyn](https://www.linkedin.com/in/jocelyn-ding/) will be presenting Lecture 2: Pandas tonight!
-* Project 1 will be released at 8:00pm on 9/30 and will be due next **Monday**, October 7 at 11:59pm
+* Project 1 Checkpoint will be released at 8:00pm on 9/30 and will be due next **Monday**, October 7 at 11:59pm

 ## Quote of the week: